betsybaileyy/Core-Git-Branching/Script.md

 The smell of the of the zoo was intense and alive.
 He took a tentative step through the doors and followed the stone path overgrown with giant ferns.

 Sally met the Unicorn King who granted him magic powers.
+She was in awe of such a majestic creature.
 The end.

 ## Cast